 For any questions regarding USC TARA log ins, searches, please contact the TARA help desk at firstname.lastname@example.org or call 213-740-5857.
 For any other TARA-related questions, call 213-821-5461.

-KC will interface with the Kuali Financial System (KFS), which is also being implemented at USC.
-KFS replaces the university’s legacy accounting systems, such as general ledger, accounts payable, purchasing, capital asset management, cashiering, purchasing and effort certification.
-KC and KFS are fully integrated to facilitate the exchange of data between the two systems.
+KC interfaces with the Kuali Financial System (KFS) at USC.
+KFS replaced the university’s legacy accounting systems, such as general ledger, accounts payable, purchasing, capital asset management, cashiering, purchasing and effort certification.
+KC and KFS are integrated to facilitate the exchange of data between the two systems.

-The Financial Management and Projection system will eliminate the need for shadow systems, by automating the analysis of budget changes, financial management and expense projections.
+The Financial Management and Projection system (FIPS) in TARA will automates the analysis of budget changes, financial management and expense projections.

 • Provide a Cradle to Grave System, from Budget Creation to Account Close Out